david-millett/minecreeper/README.md

 ## Build/code process

 My step-by-step process was to make a functioning game first, using only basic CSS that demonstrated my code was behaving as intended.

-Once the core game was working and would allow players to win or lose, I went in and added the bulk of the styling and additional functionality, such as the modal menu, sound effects, and additional difficulties.
+Once I had the core game working and allowing players to win or lose, I could add the bulk of the styling and additional functionality, such as the modal menu, sound effects, and additional difficulties.

+### My main functions

-To me, it was clear that I needed four major functions for the basic game to work - one to initilise the game upon loading the page, and one for each of the three main ways players can interact with the game:
+To me, it was clear that I needed four major functions for the basic game to work:

+* A function to initialise the game upon loading
 * A function to handle clicking on the game's squares
 * A function to handle right clicking
 * A function to handle double clicking

+### Step 1 - Initialising the game

-I then broke down these main functions into smaller steps of individual helper functions.
+As each of these functions needed to handle quite a lot of actions, I broke each of them down into smaller steps of individual helper functions.
 This allowed these main functions to look neater and more organised.

 For example, my `init()` function is comprised completely of helper functions that each perform their own individual task:

 ```JavaScript
 const init = () => {